 Environmental situation Natural resources under threat by economic growth and climate change

-Although agriculture in Bangladesh contributes only about 13 per cent of the country's value creation, some forty per cent the working population is employed in the agricultural sector.
+Although agriculture in Bangladesh contributes only about 13 per cent of the country's value creation, some 38 per cent of the working population is employed in the agricultural sector.
 Rice is the most important crop.
 The fertile lowlands regularly flood, enabling them to produce several harvests a year.

 So far, food production has kept pace with population growth.
 However, the unstable climatic conditions increase the risk of food shortages.
 Floods are becoming more severe, with the result that harvests are wiped out and improvements in infrastructure are washed away.
 Experts reckon that climate change is likely to exacerbate these problems even further in the future, and that agricultural production will decline as a result.